The ASC and MSC have released a joint standard for environmentally sustainable and socially responsible seaweed production.

 A third party certification model is applied for seaweed operations wishing to be assessed to the standard.
 This means the ASC and MSC do not assess the seaweed operations, nor issue certificates.
 Instead, independent third party conformity assessment bodies (CABs) audit farms and wild harvest operations.

-To ensure our complete independence from the certification process, a third party organisation – Accreditation Services International (ASI) – manages the accreditation of CABs to conduct assessments.
+To ensure our complete independence from the certification process, a third party organisation – Assurance Services International (ASI) – manages the accreditation of CABs to conduct assessments.

 To learn more about the audit process read the Get Certified! guide.